The Problem of College Benzodiazepine Abuse

 Effects of College Benzodiazepine Abuse

 Certain Benzodiazepines, in particular Xanax, are some of the most abused substances on college campuses.
 College Benzodiazepine abuse rates have risen by over 400% in recent years, and the number of students abusing these drugs increases daily.
 Students turn to Xanax and other Benzos to soothe their minds from heartbreak, reduce panic attacks, ease inner tension, recover from trauma, relax muscles, and eliminate pre-test nervousness and overall stress.
-However, these medications highly addictive, and those who abuse them can develop a deep dependence in a short period of time.
+However, these medications are highly addictive, and those who abuse them can develop a deep dependence in a short period of time.

 College Benzodiazepine abuse can cause a number of unpleasant side effects, including: